ceumicrodata/economic-diplomacy/README.md

 ## Measurement
 Give the reduced-form formula derived above, compute index of dissimilarity for each country pair.
 Simulate empirical distribution to account for sparsity...

+Correlate with economic diplomacy as a validation exercise, not the main focus of the paper.

+As a benchmark, we can compute the same statistic for regions within Span, as opposed to MSs within EU.

 ## Data needs
 PRODCOM data to be able to compute domestic absorption.